Table of Contents Show

-As one of the most popular cities globally, New York is a place full of surprises.
+As one of the most popular cities globally, New York is full of surprises.
 Even well-established New Yorkers don’t know every secret it holds, and you can discover plenty among its varied famous streets.
 You may or may not know ten interesting facts about New York City.
-Today, we’re taking a closer view of what makes this city special.
+Today, we’re taking a closer view of what makes this city unique.

 There are over 600 languages and dialects spoken here.There are over 600 languages and dialects spoken here.

-NYC might be the place to go if you’ve ever wanted to learn a new language.
+If you’ve ever wanted to learn a new language, NYC might be the place to go.
 According to one study, about 650 languages and dialects are spoken across metropolitan areas.
 It’s an incredible number for any major city.
 It becomes even more interesting when you learn that some languages, like Quechua or Garifuna, are extremely rare or dying out in their countries of origin.
 About a third of New Yorkers are foreign-born, making for an incredibly diverse melting pot where cultures and ethnicities from almost every corner of the globe can be found.

 The oldest building in the city dates back to 1652The oldest building in the city dates back to 1652